J

 Data Persistence

 Museums often have poor connectivity.
-The IndexedDB + Supabase approach ensures:
+An IndexedDB + Supabase approach ensures:

 • Offline functionality